BuckyPlums/Postman_test_collections/README.md

 # Postman_test_collections
-Some Postman collections created by me
+Some Postman collections created by me for testing API